 TGbe editor: Modify the 9th paragraph as the following (Track Changes ON):

 If a STA affiliated with a non-AP MLD sends a Multi-Link probe request to an AP to retrieve partial profile for AP(s) affiliated with the targeted AP MLD, the STA shall include the (Extended) Request element in the frame body of the Multi-Link probe request and/or a Per-STA Profile subelement in a Probe Request Multi-Link element carried in the Multi-Link probe request.
-In this case, the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0.
+In this case, the Complete Profile (#10564) Requested subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0.
 The (Extended) Request element carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element).